palantirnet/drupal-rector/README.md

 * View the tree for the commit on GitHub and it's `composer/installed.json` file (example https://github.com/rectorphp/rector/blob/0.12.18/vendor/composer/installed.json)
 * Use the reference to pin `phpstan/phpstan` dependencies.

-You can also use `php pin-rector.php show` to list differences between installed versions and rector versions of packages.

-Use `php pin-rector.php [RECTOR-VERSION] [RECTOR-PIN-STRING]` to pin the versions of rector and PHPStan.
-So for example: `php set-rector-src-dependencies.php set 0.15.25 ">=0.16.0"`

 ## Credits

 Current development is sponsored by [Palantir.net](https://www.palantir.net).<br/>